-Any Director who considered they had a conflict of interest or a material personal interest in a matter concerning Credit Corporation declared it immediately to the Chair.
+Any Director who considers they have a conflict of interest or a material personal interest in a matter concerning Credit Corporation must declare it immediately to the Chairman.

-The Company Secretary maintained a Register of Interests which was updated at every Board meeting.
-The Secretary also monitored all information coming to the Board and its committees, and potential conflicts were flagged with the affected Director and the Chair.
+The Company Secretary maintains a Register of Interests which is updated at every Board meeting.
+The Secretary monitors all information coming to the Board and its committees, and potential conflicts are flagged with the affected Director and the Chairman.

 11. INDEPENDENT ADVICE

-Directors are entitled to seek independent advice on their duties at the Group’s expense, provided that they receive the prior approval of the Chair.
+Directors are entitled to seek independent advice on their duties at the Group’s expense, provided that they receive the prior approval of the Chairman.
 The advice is normally made available to all Directors.
-No Director sought independent advice during the 2019 year.
+No Director sought independent advice during the 2022 year.